davidrg/ckwin/doc/compilers.md

     <td>✅</td> <!-- Dialer -->
     <td>No toolbar or some GUI dialogs, window resizing scales font doesn't
         currently work well.
 Dialer builds refuses to start on NT 3.50 (see bug [#136](https://github.com/davidrg/ckwin/issues/136)) and would likely have some non-functional TAPI/modem-dialing stuff may be visible if it did.
+        Targets NT 3.50 and 3.10 by default.
+To target NT 3.50 only (no runtime checks for NT 3.50-only APIs), set <tt>set CKT_NT35=no</tt> before building.
-To target NT 3.1 as well as 3.50, <tt>set CKT_NT35=yes</tt> before building.
-CKW has known issues when actually running on NT 3.1.
+        CKW still has known issues when actually running on NT 3.1.
     </td>
 </tr>
 <tr>